7 Best Eco-Luxury Dive Resorts for a Sustainable Scuba Vacation

 Sudamala Seraya, Komodo, Indonesia

-Upon arriving at this secluded sanctuary, you’re immediately transported into a Robinson Crusoe-esque paradise, surrounded by the unspoiled natural beauty of Seraya Kecil Island.
+Upon arriving at this secluded sanctuary, you’re immediately transported into a Robinson Crusoe-esque paradise.
+This luxurious Komodo dive resort is surrounded by the unspoiled natural beauty of Seraya Kecil Island.

-The crystalline waters gently lap at Sudamala Resort’s white sandy beach, which is dotted with just a handful of thatched roof beach bungalows draped in magenta bougainvillea.
-This intimate setting exudes a distinctly romantic vibe, perfect for a couples retreat where sustainability is key.
+Sudamala Resort’s white sandy beach is dotted with just a handful of thatched-roof beach bungalows draped in magenta bougainvillea.
+This intimate setting exudes a romantic vibe, perfect for a couples retreat where sustainability is key.

 Just offshore from this eco-friendly Indonesian resort lie Komodo’s coral reefs, offering outstanding snorkelling and scuba diving opportunities.

-The spa at this eco-luxury dive resort is set in an open-air bamboo pavilion and provides the ultimate indulgence.
-It offers traditional Balinese massages and treatments using locally sourced ingredients.
+The spa at this eco-luxury Komodo dive resort is set in an open-air bamboo pavilion – it offers traditional Balinese massages and treatments using locally sourced ingredients.

 Energy-efficient sliding glass doors have been installed in every guest bungalow.
 Further optimising energy usage is the LED lighting with auto-timers.